NagatsukiSep/gd-css-decoder/README.md

 ## ⚙️ Build

+### CPU build

-To compile the decoder, simply run:
+To compile the decoder for CPU execution, run:
 ```
 scripts/build.sh
 ```